willowtreeapps/wist/README.md

 * [Atom IDE Brightscript](https://github.com/willowtreeapps/atom-ide-brightscript)
 * [VSCode IDE Brightscript](https://github.com/willowtreeapps/vscode-ide-brightscript)

-You can install them through their respective package managers and work out of the box with a `.wistrc.json` in your root directory.
+You can install them through their respective package managers and work out of the box with a `.wistrc.json` included in your root directory.

 ## Standalone installation

 We recommend taking this approach if you if you want to include Wist as part of your project's build pipeline.
 Wist is available via as an NPM package and can be installed like so:

 ```
 $ npm install -g @willowtreeapps/wist